Try this amazingly delicious and easy to make side dish for a Vinegar Based Coleslaw recipe at your next barbecue or backyard get together!

 - Pour in the dressing.

-- Toss using some tongs.
+- Toss using some tongs and serve.

-Serve It With These BBQ Recipes
+Serve It with These BBQ Recipes

-- Smoked Pulled Pork Sandwich
+- Smoked Pulled Pork Shoulder

 - Smoked Chicken BBQ